 On 22 January 2018, the Government said it had received proposals from LGPS administering authorities in England and Wales to “consolidate their assets into a small number of pools to take advantage of their scale.”
 It would work with administering authorities to establish a new LGPS infrastructure investment platform to “boost their capacity and capability to invest in infrastructure” (PQ 123038, 22 January 2018).

-New guidance on preparing and maintaining an investment strategy statement was published on 15 September 2016.
-It says that administering authorities “must commit to a suitable pool to achieve benefits of scale.”
-On taking social, environmental and corporate governance considerations into account, it says:
+Guidance on preparing and maintaining an investment strategy statement published in September 2016 said that administering authorities “must commit to a suitable pool to achieve benefits of scale.”
+The LGPS Advisory Board issued an updated statement on pool governance in November 2018.

-In a report published on 20 October 2016, the Secondary Legislation Scrutiny Committee noted "high levels of opposition to the proposed power of intervention" in consultation responses.
+In a report published on 20 October, the Secondary Legislation Scrutiny Committee noted "high levels of opposition to the proposed power of intervention" in consultation responses (House of Lords Secondary Legislation Scrutiny Committee, LGPS (Management and Investment of Funds) Regulations 2016, HL Paper 53, 20 October 2016).

 A petition called for a debate on the regulations and for the Government to be made accountable for the powers of intervention.
 In its response, the Government said LGPS investment decisions would remain matters for local authorities and that it expected the power of intervention to be used “exceptionally when there was clear evidence that a pension fund authority was not acting reasonably and lawfully.”
 The petition having received over 100,000 signatures, the regulations were debated on 24 October 2016 (HC Deb 24 October 2016 c1-22WH).
 Following an Early Day Motion 586, in the name of the Leader of the Opposition praying against them, the regulations were debated in Delegated Legislation Committee on 22 November 2016.
 The committee voted by 9 votes to 4 that the regulations had been considered (DLC Deb 22 November 2016 c4-10).